TimStrawser/Driver-History-Report-Generator/README.txt

 	that does not require a return, I often have it return a boolean value to validate success and ensure post conditions have been met before the program continues.

-@thanks!: Thank you for taking the time to review this application and I greatly appreciate the opportunity!
+@thanks!: Thank you for taking the time to review this application!